 We aim to achieve this by:

-- Campaigning for positive change on identified issues of interest, which may be specific to an individual and/or systemic in nature
+- Campaigning for positive change on identified issues of interest, which may be specific to an individual and systemic in nature

-- Distributing information and promote public awareness of issues that impact people with disability through the development and publishing of resources for members and the broader community
+- Distributing information and promoting public awareness of issues that impact people with disability through the development and publishing of resources for members and the broader community

 - Ensuring that the views and opinions of people with disability, their family members, carers and guardians are represented on government and non-government organisations committees and boards, particularly those where decisions and policy directions are set that impact the lives of the person with disability and those of their family members, carers and guardians.

-IdA hosts members meetings as required, where guest speakers are invited to present on and discuss issues of interest and share information.
+IdA hosts members’ meetings upon request, where membership numbers can determine the need for such gatherings.
 The meetings also provide an opportunity to develop support networks and socialise.
-Relevant information is also regularly distributed via our weekly e-bulletin, where we also welcome contributions from our members.
+Relevant information is also regularly distributed via our weekly e-bulletin, where we welcome contributions from our members.

-IdA firmly believes that it is only through our membership that we are able to gather the information needed to present a confident and coherent message to all levels of government.
-So we ask, if you are a person with disability, a family member, carer or guardian or are interested in the issues that impact people with disability that you become a member.
+IdA firmly believes that only through our membership can we gather the information needed to present a confident and coherent message to all levels of government.
+So, if you are a person with a disability, a family member, carer or guardian or are interested in the issues that impact people with disability, you become a member.